HackerYou/HYFallBootcamp2014/5-freelancing/5-tools-of-the-trade.md

 ## Skype Out

-In Canada we aren't lucky enough to be able to have Skype In numbers which assigns a number to your skype account.
-You can, however, get something call Skype out that allows you to call anyone from skype while the caller ID still shows up as your normal phone number.
+In Canada we aren't lucky enough to be able to have Skype In numbers which assigns a number to your Skype account.
+You can, however, get something call Skype out that allows you to call anyone from Skype while the caller ID still shows up as your normal phone number.
 I have an unlimited plan within North America and it costs me $3/month.

 ## Microsoft LX-3000